• Writers

 Can you explain what you do for a living?

 I am a Captain on a fire engine.
 This means that I respond to and mitigate emergencies ranging from motor vehicle accidents, fires (all sorts), medical emergencies and rescues.
-In addition to providing emergency response I complete preplans of existing businesses; the preplans are walk-through inspections which provide information of a buildings layout and any hazards that might be associated with the business.
-As a member of the fire service I am responsible for participating and providing training in all aspects of the job.
+In addition to providing emergency response, I complete preplans of existing businesses; the preplans are walk-through inspections that provide information about a building’s layout and any hazards that might be associated with the business.
+As a member of the fire service, I am responsible for participating and providing training in all aspects of the job.

 When do you use basic math in your job?

-Within the fire service there are many opportunities to use math.
+Within the fire service, there are many opportunities to use math.
 The first one that comes to mind is calculating pump pressure to determine the PSI (pounds per square inch) on the end of a nozzle.
-Basic math skills, like addition, subtraction, multiplication and division, are necessary.
-A basic understanding of hydraulics and good understanding of formula usage is vital.
+Basic math skills, like addition, subtraction, multiplication, and division, are necessary.
+A basic understanding of hydraulics and a good understanding of formula usage is vital.

 Math is also used when providing medical care.
-Division is used in calculating the correct dosage of medications to administer.
+The division is used in calculating the correct dosage of medications to administer.
 Many medications are calculated milligrams per kilograms or mg/kg.

 Do you use any technology to help with this math?